 - Tissues- Some bathrooms in Israel aren’t well stocked with toilet paper.
 There’s no telling which ones are which, so always have some pocket tissues on your person.

 - Backpack- If you can manage it, try coming with only a backpack and a small bag as your luggage.
-You don’t want to be schlepping a ton of luggage bags on a public bus, and it’s really inconvenient to travel with in general.
+You don’t want to be schlepping a ton of luggage bags on a public bus, and overall it’s inconvenient to travel with.
 A good hiking backpack for hiking/camping trips is worth its weight in gold.

 - Purse- Good for casual touring around the city.
 Make sure it has a long cross-shoulder strap for added security.

 - Water bottle- The water in Israel is safe to drink, but the mineral content is different.
 You may not like the taste, but it’s better than buying bottled water (which can be expensive).

 - Changes of clothes*